Warm-Started QAOA with Custom Mixers Provably Converges and Computationally Beats Goemans-Williamson's Max-Cut at Low Circuit Depths: Warm-Starts

 That is, round the vectors $u_i \in \R^n$, $i \in [n]$ to a random $k$-dimensional subspace first, and then subsequently use the Goemans-Williamson hyperplane rounding on these $k$-dimensional vectors.

 The following theorem shows that this two-step rounding is equivalent to the Goemans-Williamson hyperplane rounding on vectors $u_i$, $i \in [n]$; we include the proof in Appendix \ref{sec:proofs}.

 \begin{theorem} Suppose we are given unit vectors $u_1, \ldots, u_n \in \R^n$ that form an optimal solution to the SDP relaxation for Max-Cut on some graph $G= (V,E)$ with $n$ vertices and non-negative weights on the edges.
 Suppose the GW random hyperplane rounding on $u_1, \ldots, u_n$ obtains a (random) cut $M$ of value $X$, and the two-step rounding described above produces a (random) cut $M'$ of value $Y$.
 Then, \begin{enumerate} \item The random variables $X = Y$.
 In particular, $\mathbb{E}(X) = \mathbb{E}(Y)$ and therefore, in expectation, $M^\prime$ provides a $0.878$-approximation to Max-Cut on $G$. \item Furthermore, the two-step rounding procedures produces a cut of value $(0.878 - \epsilon)$ times the Max-Cut value \emph{with high probability} if performed independently $\frac{\log n}{\epsilon}$ times for any constant $\epsilon \in (0, 1/2)$.
+Further, if $A_1, \ldots, A_{\frac{\log n}{\epsilon}}$ are the intermediate $k$-dimensional subspaces in these $\frac{\log n}{\epsilon}$ runs, there is at least some $A_i$ (with high probability) such that performing the hyperplane rounding on $A_i$ produces a (random) cut of average value at least $(0.878 - \epsilon)$ times the Max-Cut. \end{enumerate} \end{theorem}